rameerez/multirail/README.md

 5. If you're getting weird LOCALE errors, you might need to stop accepting remote locale on the server by commenting out the `AcceptEnv LANG LC_*` line in the _remote_ (server) `/etc/ssh/sshd_config` file.

+6. Check `bundler` and the required gems are installed on the Linux server.
+Run `gem` to check.
+Run `gem list bundler` to check you have version >2 installed.
+If not, run `gem install bundler`.

 # Usage

 On your local development machine clone Multirail to the location you desire with `git clone https://github.com/rameerez/multirail.git && cd multirail`